psu13/mutable-states/content/So You're In a Global Pandemic 2.md

 No talk of cheap knives can end without talking about Chinese cleavers.
 For the longest time I had one that I kept just for smashing garlic.
 But I never really used it for knife things, and I felt guilty for abandoning my cultural heritage.
 The lack of a good cleaver was the gaping hole in my knife drawer.

 So obviously since I can sharpen them now I should fix this.
 These days "cheap" Chinese cleavers appear to come in more forms than "semi-custom" carbon fiber road bikes.
 After trying a few different ones out, here is my hint: buy the cheapest one.
 Which is the cheapest?
 You can't get much cheaper than <a href="https://www.amazon.com/Winco-Chinese-Cleaver-wooden-handle/dp/B003HESNR8/">this stainless steel "Winco" knife</a>.
-It has everything you want: heavy enough to smash garlic and ginger with one swing, not so heavy that you can use it for slicing soft tomatoes, nice wood handle, and less than $20!
+It has everything you want: heavy enough to smash garlic and ginger with one swing, not so heavy that you can't easily slice through soft tomatoes, nice wood handle, and less than $20!

 The current darlings among the Chinese brands are CCK and Shi Ba Zi but their stuff costs between four and eight times as much.
-I did try one of the CCK knives and it is just as advertised.
+Still, I had to try one of the CCK knives and it is just as advertised.
 Light (a bit too light for whacking garlic), sharp, and nice to use.
-But it's expensive, the blade is too straight so you can rock it back and forth for lazy mincing, and I somehow already chipped it.
+But it's expensive, the blade is too straight so you can't rock it back and forth for lazy mincing, and I somehow already chipped it.
 Oh well.

 I also bought the Mercer cleaver.
 Mercer makes the cheap restaurant chef's knives I use, and this cleaver is the same kind of stamped blade and rubber handle deal.
 The knife is fine, but also a bit too light for garlic whacking.